 The culmination of the Teacher Education Program concludes with the Education Internship.
 The internship experience provides the vehicle for the pre-professional teachers to demonstrate teacher competencies by connecting theoretical with the practical experiences through implementation of the teaching process.
 An Internship application must be completed by the announced deadline one semester prior to the internship experience.
 Internship is completed during the last semester of the senior year.
-Before applying for the internship, students must be fully accepted into the Teacher Education Program.
-Students must also complete all required education courses prior to internship unless the course is specified to be completed concurrently with internship.
-Acceptance into the Education Internship Program is granted by the Professional Education Program faculty committee.
-Additionally, for acceptance into the internship program, students must satisfy the following requirements:
+Before internship program, students must satisfy the following requirements: